OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 in OMEdit by selecting the **File > Load External Model(s)** from the menu.

-OMEdit starts loading the external model and will be shown in the **Libraries Browser** as shown below in :numref:`tlm-loaded-external-models-library-browser`
+OMEdit starts loading the external model and will be shown in the **Libraries Browser** as shown below in :numref:`tlm-loaded-external-models-library-browser`.

 .. figure :: media/tlm-loaded-external-models-library-browser.png
   :name: tlm-loaded-external-models-library-browser